-General and administrative expenses consist primarily of salaries and other related costs, including stock-based compensation, for personnel in our executive, finance, corporate and business development and administrative functions.
+General and administrative expenses consist primarily of salaries and other related costs, including stock-based compensation, for personnel in our executive, finance and corporate and administrative functions.
 General and administrative expenses are comprised of professional fees associated with being a public company including costs of accounting, auditing, legal, regulatory, tax and consulting services associated with maintaining compliance with exchange listing and SEC requirements, director and officer insurance costs; and both public and investor relations costs.
 General and administrative expenses also include legal fees relating to patent and corporate matters; other insurance costs; travel expenses; and facility-related expenses, which include direct depreciation costs and allocated expenses for rent and maintenance of facilities and other operating costs.

-Interest Income, net
+Other Income (Expense), net

-Interest income consists of interest income earned on our cash, cash equivalents and investments.
-Interest expense consists of imputed interest expense related to our construction financing liability associated with the build-out and tenant improvements to our leased office and laboratory facility.
+Other income (expense), net consists of interest income earned on our cash, cash equivalents and investments and other income and expense items that are not classified as operating expenses.
+Interest expense consists of imputed interest expense related to our construction financing liability associated with the build-out and tenant improvements to our previously leased office and laboratory facility.